Rolf Groven: Background

+Groven died on 26 March 2025, at the age of 82.

 Common themes

 There have been several common themes in his art, ranging from environmentalism, to the European Union, as well as the peace movement and politics.
 Frequent motifs are religion and scenes from the Romsdal and Lofoten areas of Norway.

 Among his environmentally themed works, Groven created several works in the 1970s that propagated the nature conservation.
 Much of his artwork commented on the fear that the Norway's newly-won status as a petroleum-producing country would lead to excessive pollution.
 He also commented on the dangers of nuclear power and he agitated for the preservation of waterfalls.

-His politically charged works include European Union, for which Norway has held two referendums about joining.
+His politically charged works include ones on the European Union, for which Norway has held two referendums about joining.
 The paintings Norwegian Neo Romanticism from 1972 and Free Flow from 1992 were among the best-known symbols of the popular anti EU-accession movement before these referendums.
-Groven has also commented on American President Donald Trump's 2016 victory.
+Groven also commented on American President Donald Trump's 2016 victory.

 Groven's art is influenced by painters such as Rembrandt van Rijn, Käthe Kollwitz, as well as Norwegian artists such as Adolph Tidemand, Hans Gude, J.C.
 Dahl, Christian Krohg and the contemporary caricaturist Finn Graff.